-Warsaw, Poland – Poland’s artists, celebrities and opposition politicians are posting photos of themselves eating bananas to protest the National Museum’s decision to remove from display an installation of an artist suggestively eating bananas, deemed obscene by the conservative authorities.
+Warsaw, Poland – Poland’s artists, celebrities and opposition politicians are posting photos of themselves eating bananas with the hashtag #BananaSelfies to protest the National Museum’s decision to remove from display an installation of an artist suggestively eating bananas, deemed obscene by the conservative authorities.
 A banana-eating protest is also planned later today in front of the state-run museum.

 According to the Associated Press, Jerzy Mizioek, the new head of the National Museum in Warsaw, believes that the art piece by artist Natalia LL showing a young woman eating a banana with great pleasure can be harmful to young people.
 He announced its removal after he was summoned to the Ministry of Culture.

-But the debate has roots that go further than a simple work of art.
+But the #BananaSelfies debate has roots that go further than a simple work of art.

 More worryingly, PiS chairman, Jarosław Kaczyński, has further argued that culture should not simply serve as a national communal adhesive, but as a tool for political change in the whole of Europe, echoing Viktor Orbán’s call for a cultural revolution as the only alternative to the current crisis in the EU.